lmapii/practical-zephyr/04_practice/readme.md

 };
 ```

 In the example application, we use `DT_CHOSEN(app_led)` instead of `DT_ALIAS(led0)`, but that's about the only change we need.
 Notice that again we specify the chosen node's name using its "lowercase-and-underscore" form `app_led` instead of the node's name `app-led` in the devicetree.
-With a few minor adaptions our application looks as follows:
+With a few minor adaptions, our application looks as follows:

 ```c
 /** \file main.c */